LAUSD Will Pay Its Substitute Teachers During Shutdown

 "This is good work by the district," UTLA president Alex Caputo-Pearl said in a video message, "and this is a model that other employers should follow."

-The union for LAUSD’s classified employees, SEIU Local 99, is still negotiating with district officials about their substitutes’ needs during the shutdown, according to union spokeswoman Blanca Gallegos.
+SEIU Local 99 -- the union representing classified employees like Jackson -- is still negotiating with district officials about their substitutes' needs during the shutdown, according to union spokeswoman Blanca Gallegos.
 She said the union represents 100 substitute workers.

 'YOU DON'T WANT TO BE A SUB FOREVER'

 Even if these employees end up receiving pay, many are still caught in limbo by the shutdown.

 Mariah Younger is in the midst of a long-term assignment as a substitute special education aide -- and her principal insisted that Younger would be paid during the shutdown because she was already scheduled to work.
 (She's so far ignoring advice from others to file for unemployment.)